carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 {: .challenge}

-## Combing Operators
+## Combining Operators

-Combing operators allow you to merge channels.
+Combining operators allow you to merge channels together.
+This can be useful when you want to combine the output channels from multiple processes to perform another task such as joint QC.

 ### mix